sanjay445/Scoreboard/README.md

 Create a folder leaderboard and clone this repository.
 Leaderboard Application (React.js + Ruby on rails +SQLite)

-Redirect to leaderboard folder and execute the below command to run the Rails Server :
+Redirect to leaderboard folder and execute the below command to run the Rails Server:
 1) bundle install
 2) rails s -p 3001